Testing leptogenesis and dark matter production during reheating with primordial gravitational waves: The set-up

 In order to solve Eq.~\eqref{eq:drhodt} and \eqref{eq:rR}, we need the details of the inflaton dissipation rate.
 This is governed by the underlying particle physics model involving the inflaton and the SM fields.
-Here we consider two scenarios: \begin{itemize} \item In the first case, the inflaton decays into a pair of fermions $\Psi$, which are part of the radiation bath, via the Yukawa interaction
+Here we consider two scenarios: \begin{itemize} \item In the first case, the inflaton decays into a pair of SM-like fermions $\Psi$, which are part of the radiation bath\footnote{ Gauge-invariant interaction between the inflaton and the SM fermions can be realized in a more realistic set-up.
+For example, the inflaton can be promoted to an electroweak multiplet~\cite{Chen:2010uc, Borah:2018rca} or electroweak gauge symmetry may not be restored at high temperatures \cite{Meade:2018saz}.
+We, however, remain agnostic about the microscopic model and write an effective inflaton-SM interaction as in Refs.~\cite{Kaneta:2019zgw,Garcia:2020wiy,Datta:2023pav}.}, via the Yukawa interaction

 with a decay rate

 where the effective coupling $\yeff \ne y_\psi$ (for $n \neq 2$) is obtained after averaging over several oscillations~\cite{Shtanov:1994ce, Ichikawa:2008ne, Garcia:2020wiy} (see Appendix~\ref{sec:inf-decay} for details).
 Here we assume the SM bath thermalizes instantaneously.
 The evolution of the SM energy density in this case becomes~\cite{Bernal:2022wck}